Numeracy: Employment

 Numeracy has a huge impact on employment.
 In a work environment, numeracy can be a controlling factor affecting career achievements and failures.
-Many professions require individuals to have well-developed numerical skills: for example, mathematician, physicist, accountant, actuary, Risk Analyst, financial analyst, engineer, and architect.
-This is why a major target of the Sustainable Development Goal 4 is to substantially increase the number of youths who have relevant skills for decent work and employment because, even outside these specialized areas, the lack of numeracy skills can reduce employment opportunities and promotions, resulting in unskilled manual careers, low-paying jobs, and even unemployment.
+Many professions require individuals to have well-developed numerical skills: for example, mathematician, physicist, accountant, actuary, financial analyst, engineer, and architect.
+This is why a major target of the UN's Sustainable Development Goal 4 is to substantially increase the number of youths who have relevant skills for decent work and employment because, even outside these specialized areas, the lack of numeracy skills can reduce employment opportunities and promotions, resulting in unskilled manual careers, low-paying jobs, and even unemployment.
 For example, carpenters and interior designers need to be able to measure, use fractions, and handle budgets.
 Another example of numeracy influencing employment was demonstrated at the Poynter Institute.
 The Poynter Institute has recently included numeracy as one of the skills required by competent journalists.
 Max Frankel, former executive editor of The New York Times, argues that "deploying numbers skillfully is as important to communication as deploying verbs".
 Unfortunately, it is evident that journalists often show poor numeracy skills.
 In a study by the Society of Professional Journalists, 58% of job applicants interviewed by broadcast news directors lacked an adequate understanding of statistical materials.